marketing environment, marketing orientation, role of marketing, corporate social responsibility, ethics

 - Should car manufacturers only produce vehicles that have maximum speed of the legal speed limit, as speeding is dangerous?

-- Should supermarket chain cease selling cigarettes, as they are harmful to consumers?
+- Should major supermarket chains stop selling cigarettes, as they are harmful to consumers?

 - Should mobile phone companies restrict young people (under 25 years) from entering phone contracts, so that these customers do not get into financial difficulties?